 This program empowers individuals with an aptitude for supervision to develop supervisory competencies, prior to becoming supervisors.
 The objective is to attain a diverse pool of candidates, from multiple disciplines, with an interest in supervision.

-The SER Future Leaders Program is ten months of intensive learning and development and applied learning.
-Participants will attend four, week-long residential opportunities exploring various aspects of supervision and leadership.
+The SER Future Leaders Program is eight months of intensive learning and development and applied learning.
+Participants will attend six virtual opportunities exploring various aspects of supervision and leadership.
 Skills acquired include:

 - Increased self-awareness